Annual General Meetings

 Take your next AGM steps

 EQ are here to help you with shareholder meeting services, here to support throughout the corporate meeting journey.
 If you are new to AGM planning, a good place to start is in understanding your standard meeting requirements and steps to delivery, as per the table above.
 Next, it's important to consider key corporate themes for 2026.
 So check out our AGM Forum 2025 for key insights and learnings from the last AGM season.
-It's also timely to consider how to develop an engaging and impactful annual report
+It’s also timely to consider your Annual Report so do watch our most recent update from our Annual Report session from the 2025 EQ Conference where we explored some key themes for 2026.

 Building on last year’s success?